MarioAndF/Hominum/README.md

 # Hominum
 Homo sapiens biological and medical database

-This project goal is to collect, organize and structurize details about the biology of the human species.
+This project´s goal is to collect, organize and structurize details about the biology of the human species.
 This creates a complete database to study, review, and derivative projects.